A Father And Daughter, Drowned At The Border, Put Attention On Immigration

 The Hispanic Caucus of the House of Representatives blamed the Trump administration for the deaths.

-"They were driven to cross the river out of desperation — only after they tried to legally seek asylum, the caucus said in a tweet.
+"They were driven to cross the river out of desperation — only after they tried to legally seek asylum," the caucus said in a tweet.
 "They should be safe in the U.S. Instead, they are dead because of Trump's cruel policies."

 Under President Trump's "zero tolerance" policy for illegal immigration, the Department of Homeland Security has been criticized for its treatment of families and children, including the now-revised policy of separating minors from their parents.